almostearthling/when-command/README.md

 ~$ sudo tar xzf /path/to/when-command.tar.gz
 ```

 The instructions given in the following section will complete the installation for the current user.
-For now the applet has to be manually added to the *Startup Applications*: for Ubuntu the instructions are in [Startup Applications](https://help.ubuntu.com/stable/ubuntu-help/startup-applications.html), and the command to specify in the *Command* entry is `python3 /opt/when-command/when-command.py` (or whatever is the path to `when-command.py`).
 The applet icon will display at every login.

 The **When** utility will try to recognize the way it has been set up the first time it's invoked.
 Since there is no application icon, it has to be invoked from the command line.
 Assuming that it has been unarchived in `/opt` (possibly in the `/opt/when-command` directory), it's advisable to run it for the first time using the command